 Bullets 1 and 3 are standard SAP spin and can be dismissed out of hand.
 They say the same thing (Just like every SAP salesperson now proposes that they will turn the implementation with the client into a “showcase” or the well-worn line that the client will get only SAP’s top resources.
 See this article because all of the consulting companies make the same promise during the sales process).

 As for bullet 2, the company being promised this by SAP must monitor this commitment very carefully.
 I say this because SAP made this same promise to one of my clients, and I never saw anything come back from SAP development.
-Instead, the clients on-site (me being one of them) were tasked with being “creative,” and coming up with some type of solution using the standard functionality.
+Instead, the clients on-site (me being one of them) were tasked with being “creative” and coming up with some solution using the standard functionality.
 I analyzed the requirement and determined in around 15 minutes that SNP did not contain this functionality.
-However, we were made to spend many hours — all billed to the client — to come up with a design employing standard functionality.
-This is three consultants all working and billing the client — to cover up a mistake made by SAP sales.
+However, we were made to spend many hours — all billed to the client — to develop a design employing standard functionality.
+This is three consultants working and billing the client — to cover up a mistake made by SAP sales.
 What did the client get after all of this billing?

 Looking for Independent Views on SAP?

 One may search, but SAP remotely controls nearly all of the information sources on SAP.
-Review the following providers of information to see their dependence or independence from SAP.
+Please review the following providers of information to see their dependence or independence from SAP.